 If you need to see a specialist, the appointment should be made by your family physician.
 Going to a specialist without a referral can be seen as “doctor shopping” and may hurt your case.

 Regardless of whether you’re seeing your family doctor or a medical specialist, you should follow treatment advice precisely.
 This includes taking all recommended prescription medications, completing physical therapy, and obeying any activity restrictions.
 If you ignore what the doctor says, the insurance company can argue that you’re not seriously hurt.

 If you are not able to return to work, have your doctor fax or email a note to your employer.
 This will protect your job and help convince the insurance company that you really could not return to work because of your injury.
 Your “no work” note should have a start and end date.
 If you end up needing additional time off work, your doctor should submit a new note.

 4) Speak to an Experienced Slip and Fall Accident Law Firm

 Consult with a slip and fall lawyers at your earliest possible convenience.
 In personal injury cases, time is critical.
 Nebraska law has a four-year statute of limitations in most personal injury cases.
 If the limitations period expires, you will lose your right to compensation for your slip and fall injuries.

-Should you choose to hire the Steffens Law Office slip & fall lawyers to represent you in your slip and fall accident case, we will thoroughly investigate the incident and protect you from unscrupulous insurance companies who want to diminish the value of your claim.
-Our Nebraska slip & fall lawyers have extensive experience negotiating settlements but will file a lawsuit to protect your rights if the insurance company is unwilling to pay you a fair value to settle.
+Should you choose to hire the Steffens Law Office slip and fall lawyers to represent you in your slip and fall accident case, we will thoroughly investigate the incident and protect you from unscrupulous insurance companies who want to diminish the value of your claim.
+Our Nebraska slip and fall lawyers have extensive experience negotiating settlements but will file a lawsuit to protect your rights if the insurance company is unwilling to pay you a fair value to settle.

 Contact us today to schedule a free, no-obligation case review.